 TO REJECT JESUS CHRIST IS TO REJECT GOD

 What about other religions?
 What about people who have never heard of Jesus Christ?
-(Answers are in Topics 10-18, 27-28, 32, 58, 61) These questions are often a smoke screen for people who don’t want to face the fact that they must personally decide either to accept or reject Jesus Christ, and their indecision is a form of rejection.
+(The answers to these questions are found in Topics 10-18, 27-28, 32, 58 and 61.)
+These questions are often a smoke screen for people who don’t want to face the fact that they must personally decide either to accept or reject Jesus Christ and their indecision is a form of rejection.